semon69/course_review/README.md

 ## Key Features

+- Authentication: The application is secured by JWT authentication method
+- Authorization: Only authorized person can access the protected resources

 ### Models:

 - Course: Detailed representation of a course with various attributes such as title, instructor, price, tags, and more.